linkedin/eyeglass/README.md

 more carefully check for invalidations in that module instead of just relying on semver.

+### Debugging the cache

+As above, set `DEBUG="broccoli-eyeglass"` to see debug output that may help you report a bug or diagnose why caching isn't working like you thnk it should.

 ## Examples

 Do you like examples?
 You’re in luck!